-In the event that the student exceeds the absence limit for the semester due to extreme circumstances (e.g. catastrophic illness, a documented chronic medical condition, etc.), he or she may submit a written appeal to the Attendance Review Board (ARB), no later than the first day of the start of the exam period.
+In the event that the student exceeds the absence limit for the semester due to extreme circumstances (e.g. mandated quarantine, catastrophic illness, a documented chronic medical condition, etc.), he/she/they may submit a written appeal to the Attendance Review Board (ARB), no later than Tuesday, January 25th for Semester 1 violations and no later than Tuesday, June 14th for Semester 2 violations.
 The appeal should include, but may not be limited to, the unusual circumstances that warrant such an appeal and any appropriate medical documentation.
 The form for appeals is available in the main office.

 The Attendance Review Board (ARB) consists of the school nurse, a school psychologist, and 3 faculty members who have been designated by the Principal.
 In some cases, the ARB may find the written appeal sufficient to grant the appeal.
-In other cases, the ARB may meet with the student and his or her parents to review the appeal and render a decision.
+In other cases, the ARB may meet with the student and his/her/their parents/guardians to review the appeal and render a decision.
 The majority of the members shall constitute its decision.
-Said decision shall be made within ten (10) days, and a written copy of the decision shall be forwarded to the student and his or her parents.
+Said decision shall be made within ten (10) days, and a written copy of the decision shall be forwarded to the student and his/her/their parents/guardians.

-The attendance policy described above holds students, parents, teachers, and the school accountable for attendance.
+The attendance policy described above holds students, parents/guardians, teachers, and the school accountable for attendance.
 It is not the intent of this policy to be unreasonably punitive toward students for unusual or extenuating circumstances.
-If a student has displayed expected responsibility for his or her attendance, but has nonetheless exceeded the allowable number of absences due to circumstances beyond his or her control, this fact should be brought to the attention of the WHS administration.
+If a student has displayed expected responsibility for his/her/their attendance, but has nonetheless exceeded the allowable number of absences due to circumstances beyond his/her/their control, this fact should be brought to the attention of the WHS administration.